vittorioromeo/quakevr/README.md

 ## First Steps

+### SteamVR Bindings

+The first thing you should do after starting Quake VR is opening the *"Controller Bindings"* interface on SteamVR and ensure that in-game actions are mapped to the motion controllers.

+### In-Game Configuration

-The first thing you should do after starting Quake VR is go through all the options in *"Quake VR Settings"*, and tweak the game to your liking.
+After setting up your bindings, please go through all the options in *"Quake VR Settings"*, and tweak the game to your liking.
 Do not forget to:

 * Calibrate your height;
 * Tweak the position of the *"VR torso"* and of the holsters (*"hotspots"*);